Crowns And Bridges

 Bridges combine crowns with false teeth to fill gaps left by missing teeth.
 A bridge typically consists of crowns on either side of a false tooth (called a pontic).
 The crowns fit over healthy teeth surrounding the lost tooth, placing the pontic securely in the gap.
 Dental bridges are usually fixed, bonded to your teeth to become a permanent restorative option.

 Interested in restoring your smile?
-Please contact us to get started.
+Please

 To learn more about Crowns and Bridges in Elkhart, IN